Alison's Birthday: Plot

 Sixteen-year-old Alison Findlay, along with two of her female classmates, Chrissie and Maureen, play with a ouija board.
 During the session, Chrissie apparently becomes possessed by an entity claiming to be Alison's father, warning her that something bad will occur on her 19th birthday.
 Moments later, a bookcase collapses on Chrissie, killing her.

-Nearly three years later, Alison has her boyfriend Pete accompany her to their hometown for her 19th birthday.
-Alison returns to the home of her Aunt Jenny and Uncle Dean, both of whom raised Alison from infancy after her parents died in a car accident.
+Nearly three years later, Alison has her boyfriend Pete accompany her home for her 19th birthday.
+Alison returns to the home of her Aunt Jenny and Uncle Dean, who raised Alison from infancy after her parents died in a car accident.
 Near their home, Alison discovers a large stone construct in the woods resembling Stonehenge.
-Uncle Dean tells Alison the construct was built by the home's previous owner, who was an enthusiast of ancient history.
-Later that night, Alison is awoken in bed by a strange elderly woman whom she does not know.
-Her Aunt Jenny informs Alison that the woman is Alison's 103-year-old Grandmother Thorne, whom she has never met.
+Uncle Dean tells Alison that the construct was built by the home's previous owner, who was an enthusiast of ancient history and astronomy.
+Later that night, Alison is awoken by a strange elderly woman she does not know.
+Aunt Jenny explains that the woman is Alison's 103-year-old Grandmother Thorne, whom she has never met.

-Dean and Jenny take an immediate dislike to Pete, and make numerous attempts to keep him away from Alison.
+Dean and Jenny take an immediate dislike to Pete and make numerous attempts to keep him away from Alison.
 However, Pete remains persistent in visiting her.
-To prevent him from returning, Dean and Jenny drug Alison, causing her to fall ill, and summon a false doctor to diagnose her.
-The imposter physician prescribes that she stay home and avoid visitors.
-That night, Pete breaks into the home to rescue Alison, but is stopped by the doctor and Dean who subdue and drug them both.
-Jenny and Dean manage to coach the inebriated Alison into telling the police that Pete has been stalking her, causing him to be arrested.
+To prevent him from returning, Dean and Jenny drug Alison, causing her to fall ill, and summon a fake doctor to diagnose her.
+The doctor prescribes that she stay home and avoid visitors.
+That night, Pete breaks into the home to rescue Alison but is stopped by the doctor and Dean, who subdue and drug them both.
+Jenny and Dean coach the inebriated Alison into telling the police that Pete has been stalking her, leading to his arrest.